 But if your twice-transplanted tomato plant is 3 feet tall at this point, it doesn’t make sense to dig waaaay down there (especially if you have a lot of clay, rocks, or dirt clods in your soil).

-Planting your tomatoes horizontally in a shallow trough allows you to dig much less, while also putting your plant in the upper layer of soil.
+Planting your tomatoes sideways, or horizontally, in a shallow trough allows you to dig much less, while also putting your plant in the upper layer of soil.
 This is where the richest nutrients are found, and the warmer soil helps accelerate plant growth.
+If you live in a cooler climate where the soil takes a while to warm up in spring, trenching your tomatoes can help your plants get going faster.

 Since most of the root mass will be near the surface, water and fertilizer will also be able to reach the roots more evenly.
 If you have less-than-perfect soil (not as well-draining as you thought it was, or as loamy as you’d like), the trenching technique actually works in your favor in many ways!

-(If you’re stuck on how to amend your soil properly for transplanting tomatoes, follow these tomato growing tips first.)
+If you’re unsure on how to amend your soil properly for transplanting tomatoes, follow these tomato growing tips first.

 Begin by digging a long trench (trough) about 4 to 6 inches deep, with a slightly deeper pocket on one end for the root ball.